 Note: engaging with your customers will give you some great insights into future messaging.

-Building value is a real challenge for most business owners and organisations because they focus their entire process on the pain point and desire of their customers.
+Building value is a real challenge for most business owners and organizations because they focus their entire process on the pain point and desires of their customers.
 In 2020 go beyond simply addressing these two areas for your customer and make a difference.
 What can you do to build a real connection with them and more importantly build value beyond their basic requirement?

 Mental availability refers to the probability of a consumer noticing, recognizing, and thinking of your brand in a buying situation.
 This is different from brand awareness which is simply a link to your brand and product category and generally depends on a specific cue.
 Mental availability is how well defined the quality of a customer’s mental structures are and how many of them exist.

 To help you get started, here are five actionable measures you can take to increase your brand’s mental availability;

 Physical availability refers to the breadth and depth of your distribution in time and space, how much product you’re supplying in different areas at different times.
 It’s rather straight forward however for most brands it becomes a supply chain problem.
 You need to be asking yourself how can you get your products and services to your customers wherever they are, right when they want it?
 This is one of the biggest challenges for most brands and great brands spend a lot of time thinking about how to solve this problem.
 The reason why this impacts everyone is that every company has a supply chain of some sort — be it internal or external, a physical product or not — making the challenge a universal one.